Understanding the molecular basis of protein folding disorders and protein quality control in muscle

 The ‘MyoState’ library, comprising hundreds of mutants with a broad range of folding defects, will allow us to study the pathological impact of individual myopathy mutations and investigate cellular rescue mechanisms.

-Animal Model and Genome-Wide Screens
+3. Animal Model

 In C. elegans, myosin disease mutations cause characteristic defects in motility and muscle structure, which can be rescued by dietary restriction.
 This animal model thus provides us with a unique opportunity to perform genome-wide screens that will define the PQC network in muscle cells.

 By performing structural and functional analyses of key factors in this network, we aim to reveal the fundamental mechanisms of myosin quality control and its regulation.
+Our ultimate goal is to understand how the misfolding of functional proteins, whether due to mutation or age, impairs cell function.

 Financiële details & Tijdlijn